w3c/wai-curricula/content/content-author/multimedia.md

 * include descriptions of visual information for people who cannot see the videos by:
   * integrating descriptions into the main audio where possible
   * providing a separate description track or text file
+* avoid blinking and flashing content that can cause seizures
 * employ tools that support including and controlling alternatives to audio and video content
 * identify related requirements for designers and developers to make the following perceivable and operable both visually and non-visually:
   * alternatives to multimedia content